 Grace University is a member of the National Christian College Athletic Association.
-Grace participates in intercollegiate competition in men's and women's basketball, women's volleyball and men's soccer.
+Grace participates in intercollegiate competition in men's and women's basketball, men's baseball, women's volleyball, and men's and women's soccer.
 These activities provide physical, moral and spiritual development.
 The annual Athletic Report is available upon request from the Academic Dean's Office.
 Academic requirements are established for all athletes.